One of the most effective ways to make your garden more wildlife friendly is to add some water!

-You don't need much space for a pond, and making one doesn't have to be expensive or labour intensive.
-An old sink or garden planter can be enough to attract wildlife.
+You don't need much space for a pond, and making one doesn't have to be expensive or labour intensive - an old sink or garden planter can be enough to attract wildlife.

 Plants for deep water